YifanXu1999/ai-study-note/paper.md

 As shown in the above image, if the extra layers are identity mapping, then the deeper network will generate the same output at extra layer 2 as the output of the shallow network at layer 2.
 And theoretically, layer 3 and output layer will get better result with sophisticated training.

-Therefore, the deeper network will not degrade the performance of the shallow network.
+Therefore, theoretically, the deeper network with extra layers ofidentity mapping will not degrade the performance of the shallow network.

 - **Why $H(x)=F(x)+x$ is better than $F(x)$ from gradient analysis perspective?**